Goldenrod (showboat): History

-Goldenrod was built in 1909 by Pope Dock Company of Parkersburg, West Virginia for W.R.
-Markle at a cost $75,000.
+Goldenrod was built in 1909 by Pope Dock Company of Parkersburg, West Virginia, for W.R.
+Markle at a cost of $75,000.
 At 200 ft long and 45 ft wide, she had an auditorium 162 ft long with twenty-one red velour upholstered boxes and a seating capacity of 1,400.

-In 1910, twenty-two showboats, plied the Mississippi, visiting 15 midwestern states.
+In 1910, twenty-two showboats plied the Mississippi, visiting 15 midwestern states.
 (Showboats were typically non-powered barges with entertainment palaces built upon them.)
 By 1928, this number had dwindled to twelve, and by 1938, only four remained in operation.
 In 1943, only the Goldenrod remained.
 Between the Great Depression, movies, and increased mobility, the days of the showboat were all but over.

 R.W.
 Emerson took ownership of Goldenrod around 1913 with an auction bid of $11,000.
 Seating capacity was reduced to 1300 under his ownership in order to widen the center aisle.